-BACKGROUND: Ammonia extract has been petitioned for inclusion on the National List as a prohibited nonsynthetic input in organic crop production.
+- BACKGROUND: Ammonia extract has been petitioned for inclusion on the National List as a prohibited nonsynthetic input in organic crop production.
 The petitioner identifies concerns that these types of ammonia fertilizers do not align with organic production principles, pose risks to the integrity of organic products, and increase the risk of fertilizer fraud.
-The petition also raises concerns about uncertainty and inconsistent determinations of material review organizations regarding the classification of ammonia extract technologies as nonsynthetic or synthetic.

-A discussion document was presented in fall 2020 to solicit stakeholder input on a series of questions about the ability to distinguish synthetic ammonia sources from non-synthetic sources through testing, the impacts on soil health, and other questions about the classification and other issues related to ammonia extract.
-A third-party Technical Report was commissioned by NOSB and was publically released approximately one week after the spring 2021 NOSB meeting materials were posted.

-DISCUSSION DOCUMENT: The Crops Subcommittee presents a second discussion document that builds on comments received from the last meeting on the topics of soil health and the potential for fraud.
+The petition also raises concerns about uncertainty and inconsistent determinations of material review organizations regarding the classification of ammonia extract technologies as nonsynthetic or synthetic. - A discussion document was presented in fall 2020 to solicit stakeholder input on a series of questions about the ability to distinguish synthetic ammonia sources from non-synthetic sources through testing, the impacts on soil health, and other questions about the classification and other issues related to ammonia extract.
+A third-party Technical Report is under development. - DISCUSSION DOCUMENT: The Crops Subcommittee presents a second discussion document that builds on comments received from the last meeting on the topics of soil health and the potential for fraud.
 The Subcommittee indicates it received conflict data as to whether the use of ammonia extract promotes or degrades soil health.